A method to challenge symmetries in data with self-supervised learning: Example 1: Cylindrical detector

-The broken ring shown in Figure~\ref{fig:ring-abstract} illustrates an imaginary detector which records point data on its surface.
-For example, these data could be estimates of where energetic particles interacted with sensitive materials.
-The leftmost plot of this figure shows the training set of five thousand data at their measured locations.
+To illustrate a filtered cylindrical symmetry, as might arise in particle detector experiments, we design a broken ring that is illustrated in Figure~\ref{fig:ring-abstract}.
+This detector is imagined to record point data on its surface, which could be estimates of the points where energetic particles interacted with sensitive materials.

-To demonstrate data filtering, the smaller panels are imagined to be made from thin materials which miss $90\%$ of possible data, and the illustrated gaps between (and in) those sensitive detectors do not record anything.
-The filter function is therefore $L(x) = 1$ for $x$ in a large panel, $L(x) = 0.1$ for $x$ in a small panel, and $L(x) = 0$ otherwise.
+The visible holes in this detector imply a clear form of filtering in which all data are lost.
+We additionally design that the smaller panels miss $90\%$ of possible data, perhaps because of their construction from thinner material.
+The filter function is therefore $L(x) = 1$ for $x$ in a large panel, $L(x) = 0.1$ for $x$ in a small panel, and $L(x) = 0$ otherwise in the gaps.

 The candidate symmetry is of rotation about the axis of the cylinder.
-Each data point is specified by its longitudinal position $z$ and its angle $\phi$, so the transformation distribution $\diff \tau(x' \mid x)$ is uniform for $\phi(x')$ between $0$ and $2\pi$.
+We describe data by their longitudinal position $z$ and angle $\theta$ from the vertical axis, so $x = (\theta, z)$, and assign a transformation distribution $\tau_{S_\circ}\!(x' \mid x)$ that is uniform for $\theta$ between $0$ and $2\pi$, as in Equation~\ref{eqn:tau-circle}, around orbits of fixed $z$.

+For this example, we have assigned a non-trivial data distribution $p(x)$, but do not describe it in detail here since the purpose of this method is to test for symmetries in data without needing to know the details of their distribution.
+We specify distributions and filters in discrete coordinates, and sample them with discrete inverse transform sampling to choose pixels, followed by direct uniform sampling within those pixels.

+With these models and methods, we sample two sets of $5000$ fake--real data pairs for training and testing respectively, from which Figure~\ref{fig:ring-abstract}(left) shows a scatter plot of the training data.

-To assign models, we use LightGBM \cite{lightgbm} as an efficient and robust learning algorithm.
-Like other boosted decision tree models \cite{xgboost}, its output $\zeta(x)$ is a weighted sum of step functions acting on trees of inequalities.
-These step functions' locations and weights are learned from the first two derivatives of an objective function with respect to the model outputs.
-Our objective is to maximize $Q$, with $\log$ probabilities from Equation~\ref{eqn:logistic} whose derivatives with respect to each $\zeta(x)$ and $\zeta(x')$ are readily computed.
+From these training data, we learn $\zeta(x)$ functions with LightGBM~\cite{lightgbm} \footnote{ We use LightGBM~3.3.2 with default parameters through its scikit-learn interface~\cite{scikit-learn, sklearn-api}, except for \lstinline{subsample=0.5}, \lstinline{subsample_freq=1}, and the custom `which is real?' objective of Equation~\ref{eqn:wir-loss}.
+Without subsampling, the exactly repeated $z$ coordinates appear to hinder training. } since it is a robust and efficient learning algorithm.
+Like other boosted decision tree models~\cite{xgboost}, its output is a weighted sum of step functions acting on trees of inequalities in the input coordinates, for which the algorithm learns weights and locations from the first two derivatives of the loss function of Equation~\ref{eqn:wir-loss}, with respect to $\zeta(x)$ and $\zeta(x')$.